Supervised Principal Component Regression for Functional Responses with High Dimensional Predictors: Simulation

-We include the following methods for comparison: \begin{itemize} \item ``UPCR" is the conventional principal component regression.
-The number of principal components is selected by 5-fold cross-validation. \item ``Superpc" refers to the supervised principal component analysis in \cite{Bair2006}.
-As ``Superpc" only allows for univariate response, we use $ m_j^2=\sum_{l=1}^L \big\{\sum_{i=1}^n Y_i(t_{l}) X_{ij} \big\}^2 $ in their screening step to screen out uninformative predictors for $j =1, \ldots, p$.

-\item ``CCA" represents the canonical correlation analysis.
+We include the following methods for comparison: (i) ``SPCR" represents the proposed method \eqref{e9}.
+Default candidates for getting optimal tuning grid parameters $(K,\lambda)$ via 5-fold cross-validation are: $K_{\max}$ is set to be $\min(\text{rank}(\widehat{\Sigma}_{xy}), 30)$; $\lambda$ takes value from an equally spaced sequence of length 50 between 0.005 and 0.2. (ii)``UPCR" is the conventional principal component regression.
+The number of principal components is selected by 5-fold cross-validation. (iii)``Superpc" refers to the supervised principal component analysis in \cite{Bair2006}.
+As ``Superpc" only allows for univariate response, we use $ m_j^2=\sum_{l=1}^L \big\{\sum_{i=1}^n Y_i(t_{l}) X_{ij} \big\}^2 $ in their screening step to screen out uninformative predictors for $j =1, \ldots, p$. (iv)``CCA" represents the canonical correlation analysis.
 We adopt the regularization approach in \cite{Witten2009} to obtain sparse canonical vectors.
 The algorithm is implemented using R package ``PMA".
 The number of canonical directions is chosen by 5-fold cross-validation.
-Comparisons with other sparse CCA \citep{Tenenhaus2014, tan2018sparse, Guan2022} can be found in Section \ref{CCAothers} of the supplementary material.
+Comparisons with other sparse CCA \citep{Tenenhaus2014, tan2018sparse, Guan2022} can be found in Section S8 of the supplementary material. (v)``SPCR-no penalty" is the optimization problem \eqref{e9} without $\ell_1$ penalty. (vi)``riﬂe-GEV" represents the truncated Rayleigh flow approach \citep{tan2018sparse} which solves sparse generalized eigenvalue problem with $\ell_0$ penalty.
+As the algorithm can only solve the leading direction, we set $ K=1$ for this method. (vii)``PGD-GEV" is the proximal gradient descent algorithm of \cite{Guan2022} which solves sparse generalized eigenvalue problem with $\ell_1$ penalty.
+The number of directions is estimated using 5-fold cross-validation.